WorkInTheDark/WorkInTheDark.github.io/_pages/hobby.md

 I also love hunting for cool stuff and adding it to my collection.
 To list a few:
-- 'outdated' electronics that have aesthetically pleasing designs
+- electronics and mechanics that show aesthetically pleasing designs
 - diecast plane & car models
-- ties & cufflinks
+- ties & cufflinks & rings
+- books!

 <br>
 <br>